AIHubCentral/docs/assets/RVC/Local/Applio.md

 :::
 ###### ‎
 !!!warning Before Downloading:
-- Make sure that you place Applio inside a folder on C drive.
 - Don't put it in a folder with privileged access.
 - Don't run the run-install.bat as an administrator.
 - Make sure the path does not contain any spaces or special characters.